Digitalization in surface technology

 • Cleaning- and Pretreatment Machinery

-• The aim is to provide the user with standardized machine and process data and to significantly reduce the integration effort of these machines into a production process.
+• The aim is to provide the operator with standardized machine and process data and to significantly reduce the effort required to integrate these machines into production.

 The VDMA coordinates the activities of the mechanical engineering industry for a cross-industry definition of machine-to-machine communication.
 OPC UA Companion Specifications have already been published for some machine types and others are currently being developed.